runnane/node-red-contrib-easee/README.md

 + SignalR streaming client
 + Some REST commands implemented

+## Howto
+`npm i @runnane/node-red-contrib-easee`

+Use the easee `rest - client node` or the `easee charger streaming client` Configure the node with username/password and the Charger ID.

+## Streaming node
+  Configure the node with username/password and a Charger ID ("EH000000").
+  Streaming telemetry from the signalR enpoint will be available in the fourth output, the `ProductUpdate` one.

+## REST node
+  Configure the node with username/password and a Charger ID ("EH000000").
+  Send the your selected command as the topic into the node.

+  Implemented commands that may be sent as topic, are:

+  : login
+  : refresh_token
+  : charger
+  : charger_details
+  : charger_state
+  : charger_site
+  : charger_session_latest
+  : charger_session_ongoing

 ## Todo
 + Documentation and examples
 + Better error handling - Promises need rejects and catch